malaybaku/VMagicMirrorManual/en_get_started.md

 **Hint:** When you use v0.9.3 or older version, and if your character have always closing eye, try to close your eye halfly and `Calibrate position`, then the character tends to open eyes.
 Similarly, when your character always look downward then look down and `Calibrate position` to adjust.

-**!WARN!** VMagicMirror v0.8.0 has issue that some camera leads critically decreased FPS.
-If it has happened, please disable face tracking or change camera.

 #### Eye Look Target